"The ensemble of this show are passionate, especially as they

 – DC Theater Arts

-thoughtful as he is crude.
-This is not an easy story to tell and Zimmerman drives the show to its brutal end with expertise.”
+is palpable and [he] drives the show to its brutal end with expertise.”

 – Maryland Theater Guide